Annier-z/CGS/README.md

 ```
 ### 2.3 Diagrams
 #### 2.3.1 HTML
-These files contain the html templates of presenting data in charts.
+These files contain HTML templates for presenting data in charts.
 >See [Source Code](#c1-neihtml) for more details.
 #### 2.3.2 Python
-These files implement the function of getting the relevant contents in the database and pass them to the templates.
+These files implement the function of getting the relevant contents in the database and passing them to the templates.
 >See [Source Code](#c3-neipy) for more details.
 ### 2.4 Database Scripts
 #### 2.4.1 NEI.sql & SPEC.sql